Documentation

 Profile Configuration#

-Profiles, are configured in /etc/vpn-user-portal/config.php and can contain many options to support various deployment scenarios.
+Profiles, are configured in /etc/vpn-user-portal/config.php or as a JSON file in /etc/vpn-user-portal/profiles and can contain many options to support various deployment scenarios.
 These are described in the table below.

-To modify any of the options, modify the file mentioned above and look for the ProfileList section, e.g:
+By default, the server only uses the config.php file.
+To modify any of the options, modify the file mentioned above and look for the ProfileList section, i.e.:

 'ProfileList' => [